kristofsajdak/hapi-rx-sse/README.md

 ## How to use

-Hapi-rx-sse is a single function which accepts any RxJs Observable and Hapi's req and reply.
+Hapi-rx-sse exposes a single `stream` function which accepts any RxJs Observable and Hapi's req and reply.

 ```javascript
 hapiRxSSE.stream(createObservable(), req, reply);